adobe max

 This patch is a reminder of that—a one-way ticket to your future, waiting for you to take control.

-concept one: fish of fortune
+concept three: fish of fortune

 Still inspired by the notions of fortune and fate, I began to explore the concept of lucky animals.
 Naturally, familiar symbols such as cats and rabbits came to mind, but one that particularly stood out was the fish of fortune, a traditional game in which a paper fish changes shape to reveal one's fate.
 In my research, I also discovered that flying fish are often associated with freedom, breaking boundaries, seizing opportunities, and embodying courage.